 Nikki Skies is an accomplished poet, award winning playwright, actor and author living in Atlanta, GA.
 She is best known for her fiery performances as a featured poet in venues across the country opening for the likes of Sonia Sanchez, Gloria Steinem and the late Amiri Baraka.
-Skies was recently cast as a co-star for John Singleton’s new television drama, “Rebel” on BET.
+Skies was recently cast as a co-star for John Singleton’s television drama, “Rebel” on BET.
 She was also the poetry writer for the series and for BET’s digital series, “Rebel Yell.”

 Skies has been featured nationally on BET’s spoken word show, Lyric Café and was the narrator for The Lucille Bluford Story on PBS Television.
 In theatre, Skies’ one woman show in which she portrays the late Afeni Shakur, mother of Tupac Shakur, was commissioned as a fundraising event for the historical colleges of Morehouse and Spelman.
 Her latest play, Hope’s Return, debuted at the esteemed National Black Theatre Festival as a part of the New Works Reader’s Theatre among a selective 40 other playwrights.

 As a speaker, she has traveled across the country to participate in panel discussions, facilitate workshops, and act as a keynote speaker on varied topics.
 Often, her discussions are about, but not limited to, the absence of feminine art in curriculum and community, beauty standards and race relations between African American and Caucasian women and the feminine contribution to the Black Arts Movement.